convergence-engineering/linkedom-ts/README.md

 ## Cached VS Not Cached

-This module exports both `linkedom` and `linkedom/cached`, which are basically the exact same thing, except the cached version outperforms `linkedom` in these scenarios:
+This module exports both `@convergence.engineering/linkedom-ts` and `@convergence.engineering/linkedom-ts/cached`, which are basically the exact same thing, except the cached version outperforms `@convergence.engineering/linkedom-ts` in these scenarios:

   * the document, or any of its elements, are rarely changed, as opposite of frequently mutated or manipulated
   * the use-case needs many repeated *CSS* selectors, over a sporadically mutated "*tree*"